Skip to main content

 • The registered owner of the vehicle is ultimately responsible for the citation(s), regardless of who is driving the vehicle at the time of the violation.

-Appeals may be granted for these reasons:
+Rationales for Appeal - Appeals may be granted for these reasons:

 • There is substantial evidence that you did not commit the violation for which the citation was issued; or:

-• prior to being issued the citation, you made some demonstrable attempt to notify Parking Enforcement (such as a telephone call) of the situation; or:
+• Prior to being issued the citation, you made some demonstrable attempt to notify Parking Enforcement (such as a telephone call) of the situation; or:

-• you can produce written verification from a source who was a party to the situation establishing that the situation was so unusual it cannot reasonably occur again.
+• You can produce written verification from a source who was a party to the situation establishing that the situation was so unusual it cannot reasonably occur again.

 • There may have been other extenuating circumstances that prevented you from avoiding a citation.

-Appeals may not be granted for these reasons:
+Weak Rationales for Appeal - Appeals may not be granted for these reasons:

 • Lack of knowledge of the regulations